If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 After a day or two of icing the black eye, use a gentle warm compress to increase blood flow and start the healing process.
+This is a great way to get rid of a black eye that’s particularly stubborn.
 Grab an eye mask like this one from Optix 55, throw it in the microwave for 20 seconds, and then wear it around your eyes while napping or listening to a podcast.
 Just make sure the mask is warm — not hot — as too much heat can be harmful.
 Users like this mask in particular because it stays warm for a long time, and provides a moist heat that also improves the skin around your eyes.

-You might still have some pain for several days, which calls for a little more cold on the black eye.
+You might still have some pain for several days following the injury, which calls for a little more cold therapy on the black eye.
 Although an ice pack will work, it’s a little excessive and not very convenient.
 An ice roller like this, on the other hand, can be used quickly in the morning to reduce any overnight swelling and pain, getting you ready for the day.
 Make sure the head is clean and stick it in the freezer before going to bed (although it’ll get cold enough in about 10 to 15 minutes).
-Then gently massage your face and eye area to reduce pain and calm your skin.
+Gently massage your face and eye area to reduce pain and calm your skin.